-For a change, I recommend you try the famous Sinigang na Maliputo recipe, mixed with different kinds of vegetables, and flavored with unripe tamarind to achieve the right ‘kick’ of a sourly taste.
+For a change, I recommend trying the famous Sinigang na Maliputo recipe, mixed with different kinds of vegetables and flavored with unripe tamarind, to achieve the right ‘kick’ of a sour taste.

-Batangas, a province surrounded with towns that punches above its weight when it comes to Lomi.
+Looking for the Best Lomi in Batangas?
+This province is surrounded by towns that punch above its weight when it comes to Lomi.

-If you’d ask how a Batangueno make his own separate mixture, it’ll be perfect to mix altogether a calamansi, soy sauce, and of course a chili pepper for that flavorful combination.
+If you’d ask how a Batangueno makes his own separate mixture, it’ll be perfect for mixing a calamansi, soy sauce, and of course, a dash of chili pepper for that flavorful combination altogether.

 Adobo Sa Dilaw

 Batangas, without a doubt, is my favorite province.
-Whether I chose to have a me-time or reunite with the relatives, this province surely has a lot of things to offer I wouldn’t get tired of getting back to.
+Whether I chose to have a me-time or reunite with the relatives, this province surely has many things to offer I wouldn’t get tired of getting back to.
 The locals are so friendly and hospitable, you’d even want to live here!